T

 1. Morning

-A complex of imperial religious buildings where emperors of the Ming and Qing dynasties performed annual rites.
+A sprawling park and complex of religious buildings where emperors of the Ming and Qing dynasties performed rites of thanksgiving.
 The Hall of Prayer for Good Harvests is its most iconic structure.

 2. Midday